docsforadobe/after-effects-scripting-guide/readme.md

 # After Effects Scripting Guide

-This repo hosts the After Effects Scripting Guide community docs, hosted at https://ae-scripting.docsforadobe.dev/
+This repo hosts the After Effects Scripting Guide community docs.

 This initially came from the Adobe After Effects CS6 Scripting Guide, and has been added to and adjusted to reflect the current state of scripting within AE.